The story of Catalina Craft Pizza

 Jeff wasn’t done.
 A lover of live music for most of his life, and being a concert promoter as his dream job, Jeff knew he wanted to offer live music at the new restaurant.
 Today, Catalina Craft Pizza has established itself as the northwestern-most venue for Tucson’s vibrant music scene.
 Some of the best musicians Tucson has to offer are on the rotation at CCP.

 Finally, Jeff will tell you that the “fourth pillar” of the CCP foundational business model is to be a community partner.
-He is an avid believer for those of us that live a good life should be helping others that aren’t as fortunate.
-Jeff didn’t have to look far as IMPACT of Southern Arizona has a presence in Catalina Pointe plaza, including the food bank.
+He is an avid believer that those you are fortunate to have a good life should be helping others that aren’t as fortunate.
+Jeff didn’t have to look far to find the first recipient for fundraising events, as IMPACT of Southern Arizona has a presence in Catalina Pointe plaza, including the food and clothing banks.
 Within the first year of business, CCP has raised over $1,500 for IMPACT.
-Every third Wednesday of the month is IMPACT Pizza Night, where 50% of total pizza sales is donated.
-Jeff expects to at least double total donations to IMPACT in the second year of business for CCP.
+Today there are many organizations that benefit from fundraising events held at CCP.

 KVOI Interview (3-3-2017)